shhawkins/chord-wheel-writer/architecture.md

 ## What is This App?

-Songwriter's Wheel is a digital version of the physical "Chord Wheel" (by Jim Fleser, published by Hal Leonard).
+Songwriter's Wheel is a digital version of the classic physical Chord Wheel tool.
 It helps musicians:

 - **Visualize** music theory through an interactive circular interface
 - **Compose** chord progressions by clicking chords on the wheel